flexsim/FlexSimPy/README.md

   1. Set up a FlexSim development environment as [described in the module SDK documentation](https://docs.flexsim.com/Reference/DeveloperAdvancedUser/ModuleSDK/QuickStart/#preparing).
   2. Clone this repository to live in the 'FlexSim\modules\' directory.
-  3. Open the FlexSimPy.sln solution in visual studio.
+  3. Open the FlexSimPy.sln solution in Visual Studio.
-  4. Choose the configuration that corresponds to the python version you will be using (Deb_3_10 is a debug configuration built against python 3.10, Rel_3_9 is release build against python 3.9, etc.).
+  4. Choose the configuration that corresponds to the python version you will be using (Deb_3_10 is a debug configuration built against python 3.10, Rel_3_9 is a release build against python 3.9, etc.).
   5. Build the solution.

 - If you are building it to create your own customized PyConnector, then the target dll